spec-framework/documentation/output/chapters/WritingMyOwnModel.pier.md

 `SpecInterpreter hardResetBindings`\.

-For creating a specific binding, the class **SpecAdapterBindings** needs to be overriden as well as its method `initializeBindings`\.
-It can then be used during a spec interpretation by setting it as the bindings to use for the **SpecInterpreter**\.

-    Note: For Ben: Explain "Spec interpretation"
+Then during the process of computing a
+*Spec* model and its layout into a framework specific UI element, the binding can be changed to change the output framework\.
+The binding is managed by the
+**SpecInterpreter**\.

 The example
-[1\.5](#ex_setting_bindings) shows how to do so\.
+[1\.8](#ex_setting_bindings) shows how to do change the binding to use the **MyOwnBindingClass** class\.